Fold-transversal surface code cultivation

-We restrict ourselves to considering protocols where the logical state is checked at $\reg{3}$.
-In this setting, checking a Hadamard-like operator presents a natural choice due to its fold-transversality on $\reg{3}$.
-Here, we briefly digress to first prove the correctness of our implementation of the logical $\bar{H}_\mathrm{XY}$ on $\reg{3}$, and then show that $\bar{H}_\mathrm{XY}$ requires less gates compared to the alternative of measuring the fold-transversal logical Hadamard $\bar{H}_\mathrm{XZ}$.
+In this section, we discuss the logical non-Clifford state used for magic state cultivation.
+We restrict ourselves to considering protocols where the logical state is checked at $\reg3$.
+In this setting, checking a Hadamard-like operator presents a natural choice due to its fold-transversality on $\reg3$.
+Here, we briefly digress to first prove the correctness of our implementation of the logical $\bar{H}\XY$ on $\reg3$, and then show that $\bar{H}\XY$ requires less physical gates compared to $\bar{H}_\mathrm{XZ}$.

 In unrotated surface codes, the logical $\bar{S}$ can be implemented fold-transversally~\cite{moussa2016transversal,breuckmann2024fold}.
 For a $d\times d$ unrotated surface code, let $D_i$ be the $i$-th qubit along the main diagonal where $0\leq i \leq 2d-2$, $\Delta$ be the set of qubits below the main diagonal (not included), and $\tau$ be the map that reflects a qubit across the main diagonal.
 For a qubit $q\in\Delta$, we call $(q, \tau(q))$ a pair of \textit{mirrored qubits}. $\bar{S}$ can be implemented as